A Sign of a Booming Economy, Right? Wrong

 If you’re like most Aussies, probably not.

-Here’s the one thing no one tells you in a market crash: You need to be prepared to lose money.
+Here’s the one thing no one tells you in a market crash: Everyone should always heed the possibility that they could lose money.

 It’s no secret that when stock markets fall, people lose money.

 For too long, investors have had it drummed into them that they should buy shares for the ‘long haul’.
 Or build a portfolio that they can ‘set and forget’.